LunarG/VulkanTools/layersvt/api_dump_layer.md

 <br></br>

-## Enabling the Layer
+## Configuring the API Dump Layer

-### Vkconfig
+For an overview of how to configure layers, refer to the [Layers Overview and Configuration](https://vulkan.lunarg.com/doc/sdk/latest/windows/layer_configuration.html) document.

+The API Dump Layer settings are documented in detail in the [VK_LAYER_LUNARG_api_dump](https://vulkan.lunarg.com/doc/sdk/latest/windows/api_dump_layer.html#user-content-layer-details) document.

-The API dump layer can be enabled using vkconfig.
+The API Dump Layer can also be enabled and configured using vkconfig.
 See the [vkconfig](https://vulkan.lunarg.com/doc/sdk/latest/windows/vkconfig.html) documentation for more information.

+## Enabling the API Dump Layer

 ### Desktop (Linux/Windows/MacOS)